Gabor (aka Kaponya) is a Hungarian rock musician and producer now living

 Our paper said eight and we were late even for that.
 I asked the nearest sentry.
 "Who is the Head of the Jury?"

+"Excuse me but these gentlemen with me are appearing at tonight's show on the Festival and we are late".
+Without waiting for an answer he drove off.
 As we arrived at the front of the theatre the crowd immediately noticed us - I don't know how, because we'd never played around there; I guess the fans must've gotten there before us - and created quite a scene (indeed I'd spotted some familiar faces in the crowd).
 It was a welcoming scene, more friendly than not.
 I was so upset about the cop's remark that I burst out of the car, marched straight in and demanded to see Mr. Komjathy immediately.
 I couldn't get to him but his assistants appeared helpful.
+"What is the problem?"

 "Listen.
 I'm the leader of The Funny Fools from Pecs.
 We just got here after a two hundred-mile drive which cost us a fortune.
 Now, this cop is threatening me with intrusion against my personal freedom.
 I want Comrade Komjathy (this is how I had to address him here as I was talking to some young, ranking Communists from the Culture Department of the Young Communists' Organization (youth.com) which sponsored the event) to guarantee my personal safety or we'll turn right back!"